openshift/dynamic-plugin-sdk/README.md

 # Dynamic Plugin SDK
-Provides the plugin API, types and utilities used by dynamic plugins at runtime
+Provides the plugin API, types and utilities used by dynamic plugins at runtime.